 When does your bank call you and offer to refinance your mortgage for a lower rate?
+Or, you are across the pond, and considering Bridging UK loans?
 Until last week, I would have answered, never!
 I have a fixed rate mortgage that I am paying off it off in four (4) years why should I refinance?
 The bank offered to lower the interest rate and pick up all the costs.
 Refinancing a mortgage at a lower interest rate isn’t always the right decision.
 What should I do?

 What is the Goal?